SouthGreenPlatform/trainings/_pages/ouaga-NGS/RNASeqPractice.md

 Input Read Pairs: 7615732 Both Surviving: 7504326 (98,54%) Forward Only Surviving: 71456 (0,94%) Reverse Only Surviving: 11202 (0,15%) Dropped: 28748 (0,38%)
 TrimmomaticPE: Completed successfully
 {% endhighlight %}

+# 1.3 Check quality after trimming

+Observe effet of trimming in your samples.
+Run fastqc in the whole of trimmed reads and observe it with MultiQC

 -----------------------
 <a name="practice-2"></a>